juztamau5/retro3/support/doc/development/server.md

 Sequelize models contain optional fields corresponding to table joins.
 For example, `VideoModel` has a `VideoChannel?: VideoChannelModel` field.
 It can be filled if the SQL query joined with the `videoChannel` table or empty if not.
 It can be difficult in TypeScript to understand if a function argument expects associations to be filled or not.
-To improve clarity and reduce bugs, PeerTube defines multiple versions of a database model depending on its associations in `server/core/types/models/`.
+To improve clarity and reduce bugs, retro3 defines multiple versions of a database model depending on its associations in `server/core/types/models/`.
 These models start with `M` and by default do not include any association. `MVideo` for example corresponds to `VideoModel` without any association, where `VideoChannel` attribute doesn't exist.
 On the other hand, `MVideoWithChannel` is a `MVideo` that has a `VideoChannel` field.
 This way, a function that accepts `video: MVideoWithChannel` argument expects a video with channel populated.
-Main PeerTube code should never use `...Model` (`VideoModel`) database type, but always `M...` instead (`MVideo`, `MVideoChannel` etc).
+Main retro3 code should never use `...Model` (`VideoModel`) database type, but always `M...` instead (`MVideo`, `MVideoChannel` etc).

 ## Add a new feature walkthrough

-Here's a list of all the parts of the server to update if you want to add a new feature (new API REST endpoints for example) to the PeerTube server.
+Here's a list of all the parts of the server to update if you want to add a new feature (new API REST endpoints for example) to the retro3 server.
 Some of these may be optional (for example your new endpoint may not need to send notifications) but this guide tries to be exhaustive.

  * Configuration: